If you’re looking for some of the best and most fun weekend getaways in Alabama, then you have come to the right place. We’ve got you covered!

 The Grand Hotel Golf Resort & Spa

 With over 20,000 square feet of spa, The Grand Hotel has to be one of the most romantic getaways in Alabama!
-Located in Point Clear, this beachfront hotel is a member of the Historical Hotels of America and known for its awesome amenities.
+Located in Point Clear, this beachfront hotel is a member of the Historical Hotels of America and is known for its awesome amenities.

 Onsite, there are 2 golf courses, 10 tennis courts, a marina, heated indoor and outdoor pools, and 7 restaurants that feature fresh herbs from their gardens.
 You might find yourself wandering the grounds in awe of the views.